rightpt2/spellingBee/README.md

 # spellingBee

-This is a quick test to see if we can match likely words for the NYT spelling bee
+This is a very rough bit of code to see if we can find most of the works for the NYT spelling bee

+Note this is for cheating, don't use this to actually play the game!

+Big thanks to http://www.mieliestronk.com/wordlist.html where I pulled the word list from

+I called the yellow letter in the center the key word.

+Should be pretty easy to play.